rgardler/DigitalPainting/Assets/Digital Painting/Docs/Interactions.md

 }
 ```

+Having created a condition we need to ensure that it appears in the UI when we want to add it to a collection.
+At the time of writing this needs to be hard coded in the `ConditionCollectionEditor`.
+First add a suitable condition type name to `typeNames` in the `OnEnable` method.
+Then add an case to the switch statement in `AddCondition` method.

+To make the new condition editable you will need to create an Editor for your condition in `ConditionEditor`

 ## Creating an Interaction Timeline

 In this section we will take a look at how to create a new Interaction timeline.
 In this example we will create a timeline to attach to a storage box that allows us to put an item into the box.